 Do your research when you don’t know the answer.
 Ignorance is not always bliss!
 Our children look to us to teach them things our schools won’t and don’t.

-Thank you Keisha and Cyriac for sharing your beautiful and funny love story with us!
-It is not everyday that you hear of both set of parents being so loving and open minded to a new culture.
+Thank you, Keisha and Cyriac for sharing your beautiful and funny love story with us!
+It is not every day that you hear of both sets of parents being so loving and open-minded to a new culture.
 And we love your tips for raising multicultural kids!
 What did you think of Keisha and Cyriac’s love story?
 Have a question for us?
-Write us at email@example.com!
+Write us at [email protected]!
 Find us on Twitter @growingupgupta and on Pinterest, Instagram, and Facebook @growingupguptas.